Colonel (Retired) Steve Banach

 Steve Banach has over 30 years of leadership and strategy development experience.
 He served with distinction in the United States Army from 1983 to 2010.
 Since then, he has provided executive consulting services to a diverse range of clients at a number of prestigious institutions.
 In his consulting services, Steve designs strategies for clients and counsels decision-makers on executive leadership development and change management.
-His recent speaking engagements include programs at the Massachusetts Institute of Technology (MIT), the JFK School of Government at Harvard University, the Fletcher School and Institute for Global Leadership at Tufts University, Wheaton College, the University of Iowa, the McCormick Foundation, the Greenleaf Global Servant Leadership Convention, the West Point Military Academy Systems Engineering Department, the United States Special Operations Command – Joint Special Operations University (JSOU); and the Canadian Forces College.
+His recent speaking engagements include programs at the Massachusetts Institute of Technology (MIT), the JFK School of Government at Harvard University, the Fletcher School and Institute for Global Leadership at Tufts University, Wheaton College, the University of Iowa, the McCormick Foundation, the Greenleaf Global Servant Leadership Convention, the West Point Military Academy Systems Engineering Department, the United States Special Operations Command – Joint Special Operations University (JSOU); the United States Central Command, and the Canadian Forces College.
 He was also an invited guest speaker at the 2016 Virginia State Legislative Leader’s Summit.

 Colonel (Retired) Banach, is a Distinguished Member of the 75th Ranger Regiment and served in that organization for nine years, culminating with command of the 3rd Ranger Battalion from 2001-2003.
 He led U.S. Army Rangers during a historic night combat parachute assault into Afghanistan on October 19, 2001, as the “spearhead” for the Global War on Terror for the United States of America.
 Steve subsequently led U.S. Army Rangers in a second combat parachute assault into Al Anbar Province in western Iraq in 2003.
 He also served as a Stryker Brigade Commander from 2005 to 2007 and created the Company Intelligence Support Team (COIST) concept for the U.S. Army.
 He demonstrated impeccable leadership during his 27 years in the U.S. Army – a period of service that included deployments to six combat zones.
 He earned a Bronze Star Medal for valor in combat and a Bronze Star Medal for service to the nation.
 He also earned two Bronze Combat Jumps Stars.